 2. Wire the Attic for Electricity

-Once your attic is brought up to code and you’ve obtained a permit, hire a licensed electrician to ensure all wiring meets code requirements.
-By hiring a professional to install electrical wiring across the walls and ceiling, you can avoid many of the common problems DIY homeowners tend to come across.
+Once your attic is brought up to code and you have a permit, hire a licensed electrician to ensure all wiring meets code requirements.
+We recommend hiring a professional to avoid the risk of an electrical fire.

 For a DIY project, the best insulation for an attic is batt insulation with a vapor-retardant facing.
-This insulation is great for finishing an attic because it is flexible and easy to install and can even be layered for additional coverage.
+This insulation is great for finishing an attic because it is flexible, easy to install, and can even be layered for additional coverage.
 Before installing the batts, caulk any spaces or leaks where air can pass to the rooms below.

 Batt insulation is usually cut to fit between standard wall joists and 8-foot-high walls.
 Attic walls are not always this tall.
 If the batts don’t fit, trim pieces with a utility knife.